 Provisions of the DAE Regulations include:

-- a requirement for all solid fuel heaters manufactured, imported for sale or sold in Tasmania (including second-hand heaters) to comply with Australian Standard AS/NZS 4013-1999;
+- a requirement for all solid fuel heaters manufactured, imported for sale or sold in Tasmania (including second-hand heaters) to comply with Australian Standards AS/NZS 4012:2014 and AS/NZS 4013:2014;

 - a prohibition on modifications to solid fuel heaters that may increase smoke emissions;